Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

-Skipper is an open-source and creator-friendly browser extension designed to enhance accessibility for users who listen to passive audio content or like to have videos on while they complete other tasks on platforms like YouTube.
+Skipper is an open-source and creator-friendly browser extension that automatically interacts with 'skip ad' buttons when they are present on a website.
+Skipper is designed to enhance accessibility for users who use platforms like YouTube by making it easier for users with accesibility needs to minimize interruptions during their viewing experiences.

+Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance tool of any kind.

-Skipper v1 automates the process of skipping ads when the 'skip ad' button is present, making it easier for users with disibilities to minimize interruptions during their viewing experience.
-In the future, we increasing our website support on adding additonal accessiblity features
+In the future, we plan to increase our website support and add additonal accessiblity features to Skipper; this is just the start!

 <h1>Why Skipper?</h1>